5 Signs Your Bearded Dragon Is Pregnant & What To Do

-Female bearded dragons can reach sexual maturity as early as six months, this means that they are capable of ovulating and producing eggs.
+Female bearded dragons can reach sexual maturity as early as six months, this means that they are capable of ovulating and producing eggs and becoming pregnant.
 If you want to breed your bearded dragons you should wait until the female reaches at least eighteen months so that she is strong enough to deal with it.
 Bearded dragons are able to develop a clutch of eggs without being mated.
 A female that is carrying a clutch of eggs is often referred to as gravid which literally means to be pregnant.
 If you think your bearded dragon is pregnant we have the information you need to help her through it.

 How To Tell If Your Bearded Dragon Is Pregnant / Gravid

 There are several key signs that strongly suggest if a female bearded dragon is gravid and soon to lay a clutch of eggs……

 Signs That A Bearded Dragon Is Pregnant and Ready To Lay Eggs

 - Have you noticed that your female bearded dragon is becoming restless?